alessandrocandolini/haskell-playground/chap3/README.md

 map :: ( a -> b ) -> [a] -> [b]
 filter :: ( a -> Bool ) -> [a] -> [a]
 ```
 Those definitions are parametrised over arbitrary type variables (eg, `a` , `b`, etc).
-It does not matter what the actual type will be, for all types the implementation will be exactly the same.
+It does not matter what the actual type will be, **for all** types the implementation will be exactly the same.
 We can define/implement it once, and apply it to any arbitrary type.
 The definition/implementation is shared across all the types.

-Consider instead functions like structural equality
+Consider instead functions like *structural equality*, ie,
 ```
 isEqual :: a -> a -> Bool
 ```
 or some "generic" function to serialise/deserialise to/from json
 ```
-fromJson :: Json -> Option[a]
+fromJson :: JsValue -> Maybe a
-toJson :: a -> Json
+toJson :: a -> JsValue
 ```
-Although the signature and the general idea of these functions can be stated for arbitrary types, the actual implementation differs for each actual type.
+Although the signature and the general idea of these functions can be stated for arbitrary types, the actual implementation differs for each individual type.
 This is called *ad hoc polymorphism*, because although the signature reads polymorphic, the actual implementation is custom for each specific type.

 For example, structural equality between `Bool`s, namely
 ```